History of the Nursing Program

 Another milestone for this proud program is its recovery from the devastation of Hurricane Katrina in August 2005.
 The program graduated 162 weary, proud students in January 2006.
 The campus, one block from the Superdome and inundated by water and wind, welcomed fourth semester students back in November 2005.
 The program had compressed sessions from January through July of 2006 to help students “catch up” on the semester missed.
 CSN helped redevelop the area of downtown New Orleans.
 The motto was “Rebuilding New Orleans: One Nurse at a Time.”

-The program’s LPN to RN transition track allows admitted LPN’s the option of three tracks:
+The program’s LPN to RN transition track allows admitted LPN’s the option of two tracks:

-- credit for experience with three semesters of nursing courses to complete
+- LPN to RN Transition (credit for experience with three semesters of nursing courses to complete)